 According to the U.S. Department of Labor, more and more of our nation's jobs will require technical skills.
 The A+ Schools Program encourages all students to focus on a career goal that requires training beyond high school.
-Students are asked to select a career cluster, plan course work for all four years of high school, and progress toward a goal of additional training at the post-secondary level or a high-wage job.
+Students are asked to complete an Individual Career & Academic Plan (ICAP) for all four years of high school.
 Students always have the option to modify or change their career goal and course of studies.